 We are delighted that you have shown an interest in our company.
-Data protection is of special importance for the management of decon international GmbH.
-A use of the website of decon international GmbH is possible in principle without any indication of personal data.
+Data protection is of special importance for the management of decon international.
+A use of the website of decon international is possible in principle without any indication of personal data.
 However, if a data subject wishes to make use of the special services of our company via our website, it may be necessary to process personal data.
 If the processing of personal data is necessary and there is no legal basis for such processing, we shall generally obtain consent from the data subject.

 decon international GmbH

 The Data Protection Officer is: